Harald-U/kubernetes-handson/index.md

 At one point the Docker Getting Started Tutorial has you publish the ToDo app container image on Docker Hub in your own repository.
 In this Hands-on I am using my version of the getting-started image, but of course you can use your own.

-The instructions in this lab are based on Minikube.
+The instructions in this lab are based on **Minikube**.
 They should work -- with some modifications -- with the Kubernetes that is part of Docker Desktop, with K3d, Kind, or any other Kubernetes distribution.
 Your mileage may vary ...

 ## Prerequisites